khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 # Future directions

-- from first principals, in sequences evolved in an order consistent with data from a progressive tree, **to show that the bubbles in the graph correspond to nodes in a tree** and are similarly ordered
+- From first principals, in sequences evolved in an order consistent with data from a progressive tree, **to show that the bubbles in the graph correspond to nodes in a tree** and are similarly ordered
-- using data with known topologies and unambiguous evolution
+- Using data with known topologies and unambiguous evolution
   - show that the algorithm has **statistical performance** consistent with progressive alignment
   - show that the algorithm has **superior performance wrt time and memory** to progressive alignment
-- investigate sequences in species subject to **lateral gene flow** which progressive alignment struggles with
+- Investigate sequences in species subject to **lateral gene flow** which progressive alignment struggles with

 # Thanks